What Is CAQH Credentialing?

 Older woman sitting at computer thinking

 Hundreds of required data points and dozens of documents make credentialing a tedious, time-consuming process.
-CAQH credentialing is a much needed time saver for nearly everyone involved in the process.
+CAQH credentialing is a much needed time saver for nearly everyone involved.
 Sounds great, right?
 But, what is CAQH credentialing and how does it work?

 In a nutshell, CAQH serves as a central hub where healthcare providers can submit and update all their professional information.
 This data is then readily accessible to participating health plans and networks, streamlining their verification process.
 In this blog post, we’ll demystify CAQH credentialing by answering some of the most commonly asked questions.